 Marlboro has been the world’s number one cigarette brand since 1972 and is one of the most powerful trademarks among all consumer products.
-In 2012, Marlboro’s volume outside the United States was 301.6 billion cigarettes , which makes it bigger than the next two largest brands combined.
-In fact, Marlboro’s volume exceeds that of the top four global drive brands of British American Tobacco (BAT) combined, and the total of Japan Tobacco International’s (JTI) four global focus brands.
+In 2013, Marlboro’s volume outside the United States was 291.1 billion cigarettes , which makes it bigger than the next two largest brands combined

 Other International Brands

-Bond Street, Parliament, Philip Morris, and Chesterfield are among our most well-known and best-selling international brands.
+Bond Street, Parliament, Philip Morris, Chesterfield and Lark are among our most well-known and best-selling international brands.

 Parliament is sold in approximately 40 markets.
-It is the fourteenth largest cigarette brand in the world and the fourth largest international PMI brand.
-In 2012, Parliament’s volume was 43.4 billion units with a strong presence in Korea, Russia, Turkey, and Ukraine.
+It is the tenth largest cigarette brand in the world and the fourth largest international PMI brand.
+In 2013, Parliament volume was 44.7 billion units with a strong presence in Korea, Japan, Russia, Turkey, and Ukraine.

 The Top 10 PMI Brands

-Marlboro, L&M, Fortune, Bond Street, Parliament, Sampoerna, Philip Morris, Chesterfield, Lark, Dji Sam Soe
+Marlboro, L&M, Bond Street, Sampoerna A, Parliament, Philip Morris, Chesterfield, Lark, Fortune, Dji Sam Soe

 Other Tobacco Products

 While PMI focuses primarily on cigarettes, our business development interests also extend to other tobacco products (OTP).
-We have successfully grown our OTP business organically and have complemented this growth with acquisitions of a cigar business in Australia and New Zealand, the company Swedish Match South Africa and the finecut brands Interval and Petterøes in Europe.
+We have successfully grown our OTP business organically and have complemented this growth with acquisitions of a cigar business in Australia and New Zealand, the company Swedish Match in South Africa and the fine cut brands Interval and Petterøes in Europe.